LaurentChC/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Coding the plot
 I add the newly obtained variable "dayofweek" to the dataframe where missing values have been replaced by the average activity across days per interval.
 I then select the columns of interest (interval, dayofweek, steps.corr), then group by "interval" and the "dayofweek" variable.
 The dplyr-package function "summarize" is used for defining the requested statistics (mean).
+I also load the "lattice" package for constructing the panel plot.

 ```r